How long does it take to charge an electric car?

 How long will an electric car run on a full charge?.

 Your electric car’s run time will depend on a few factors, mostly related to your battery’s size and its condition.
 Generally, this is determined by range, which is the number of miles your vehicle can run compared to its charge.
-Older EVs on average will run for 99 miles, though more modern vehicles can range from 249 miles to 348 miles.
+Older EVs on average will run for 160km, though more modern vehicles can range from 400km to 560km.

 Do electric cars charge while driving?.